geksiong/geksiong.github.io/src/pages/demo/markdown-plugins.md

 A class implementing the Singleton
 Pattern is more than a Singleton;
-it is a purpose class with its own set of data and methdods. end note
+it is a purpose class with its own set of data and methods. end note
 @enduml
 ```